 The end of the road at Dunnet Head is about 4.5 miles from Dunnet itself, and is well worth the trip for anyone interested in visiting the geographical extremes of the island we live on, and especially if the visibility is good.
 The northern end is home to a number of disused lookouts and other structures built during the World War II to help defend the naval base at Scapa Flow on Orkney.
 Also sitting above the cliffs is the lighthouse built here by the Stevenson family in 1832.
 The ferocity of the Pentland Firth is such that windows at the lighthouse have been broken by stones thrown up by the sea far below.

-Dunnet itself runs along the line of the A836 coast road, but then extends north west in a highly scattered pattern of houses and cottages interspersed with meadows full of flowers.
+Dunnet itself runs along the line of the A836 coast road, but then extends north-west in a highly scattered pattern of houses and cottages interspersed with meadows full of flowers.
 The habitation tends to peter out as the land begins to climb, and overlooking the whole village, and much else besides, is The House of the Northern Gate, a large house built in 1903 which must enjoy some of the best views in Scotland, and one of the most exposed locations you will find anywhere.
-In 1952 it was owned by Commander and Lady Doris Vyner and the very recently widowed Queen Elizabeth The Queen Mother was staying here when she first saw the Castle of Mey, just along the coast.
+In 1952 it was owned by Commander and Lady Vyner and the very recently widowed Queen Elizabeth The Queen Mother was staying here when she first saw the Castle of Mey, just along the coast, which she went on to purchase.
 In contrast it is said that in the 1970s the rock group Led Zeppelin was considering buying the house for use as a recording studio.

 At a rather lower level is Mary Ann's Cottage.
 This is a traditional croft comprising a collection of single storey buildings.
 It was worked for many years by Mary Ann Calder and her husband.
 Mary Ann lived here until she was 93 in 1990.
 It is open to the public in the summer months and maintained as it was when she left, a farming croft in continuous occupation since it was built in the first half of the 1800s.
 Below the cottage on the shore is the attractive Dwarwick Harbour, whose pier was built in the 1890s and rebuilt in the 1970s.
 It is home to a plaque remembering its use by the Royal Family coming ashore from the Royal Yacht Britannia en route to the Castle of Mey on 12 August 1955.